LambdaLabsML/examples/nerfstudio/README.md

 [Nerfstudio](https://docs.nerf.studio/en/latest/) is an excellent tool that enables people to create and view [NeRF](https://arxiv.org/abs/2003.08934) (Neural Radiance Fields) models.
 It contains several APIs that simplify [data preprocessing](https://docs.nerf.studio/en/latest/quickstart/custom_dataset.html) (e.g., running `colmap`) and [model training](https://docs.nerf.studio/en/latest/quickstart/first_nerf.html).
 It also comes with a web-based interactive [viewer](https://docs.nerf.studio/en/latest/quickstart/viewer_quickstart.html) that visualizes the input data and the output model.

-It is quite easy to get nerfstudio up and running -- as long as you have a machine with a decent GPU to under the desk.
+It is quite easy to get nerfstudio up and running -- as long as you have a machine with a decent GPU to work with.
 However, what if that is not the case and you have to run the job on a remote server?
 In particular, how do you monitor a remote NeRF job and share it with other people?

 This tutorial describes the steps of setting up nerfstudio on a remote cloud instance and sharing your work as as a public app.
 For sharing the app, we will choose a method thats avoid SSH port forwarding -- this is helpful when sharing SSH credentials is not a viable option.